grenobledatascience/meetups/README.md

 # Grenoble Data Science meetups

-We are a group of volunteers who enjoy discussing about AI, ML and DS.
+We are a group of volunteers who enjoy meeting and chating about AI, ML and DS.

 Please visit our web site